UofI-CDACS/scarecro-system/docs/system_class.md

 - **Grab all the carrier configs**, related to the active addresses.
 The system will try and resolve all inheritance and substitution in the carrier configs at this step.
 - **Grab all task configs**, indicated as active in the system configuration.

 2. **Create a message table**: This system will create an internal message table, with a new entry for each configured message in the system.
-This new entry for each message is a dictionary with the latest_entry_id field defaulting to 0, a new semaphore object specific to that message type, and a "messages" field linked to an empty dictionary.
+This new entry for each message is a dictionary with the latest_entry_id field defaulting to 0, a new semaphore class specific to that message type, and a "messages" field linked to an empty dictionary.

-7. **Instantiate the handler objects**: The system will create a new handler object from indicated source code based on the active handler object configurations.
+7. **Instantiate the handler classes**: The system will create a new handler class instance from indicated source code based on the active handler instance configurations.
 This will be stored in the system handler dict (self.handlers) indexed by the handler name.

-8. **Instantiate the carrier objects**: The system will create a new carrier from the indicated source code based  on the active carrier object configurations.
+8. **Instantiate the carrier classes**: The system will create a new carrier from the indicated source code based  on the active carrier class instance configurations.
 This will be stored in the system carrier dict (self.carriers) indexed by the carrier name.

-9. **Instantiate the task objects**: The system will create a new task class from the indicated source code based on the active task class configurations.
+9. **Instantiate the task classes**: The system will create a new task class instance from the indicated source code based on the active task class configurations.
 These will be stored in the system task dict (self.tasks) indexed by the task name.

 10. **Initialize the updater code**., if one is set.
 TODO: Fill in more